Launch of the world's first global tokamak experiment

 Promotion of this initiative, which is run in conjunction with the Institute of Plasma Physics of the Czech Republic and the Czech Technical University, is mainly targeted at university level physics students, but anyone with a physics background is welcome to register to run an experiment (see http://tokamakglobal.com/

 On its debut day, the experiment was a success and received 37 applications from ten countries.
-The organisers plan to run more sessions in the future.
+The organizers plan to run more sessions in the future.

 Delighted with this response to the project, Billy Huang said:

 "It's been a real challenge setting up the website, but to have so many people from countries across the world already participating in real live fusion experiments is great."

 Read more about the Culham Centre for Fusion Energy (CCFE) here.